rsbondi/multifund/README.md

 ### why

-New release allows opening of multiple channels with a single transaction.
+New release of clightning allows opening of multiple channels with a single transaction.
 This is an attempt to make it less painful

 ### status

-Currently there are 2 new RPC commands
+Currently there are 2 new RPC commands for channel funding

 `fund_multi` and `connect_fund_multi`

 `fund_multi [{"id": "02fc...", "satoshi": 20000, "announce", true}, {...}, ...]`

 `connect_fund_multi` adds `"host"` and `"port"` parameters to the above

+Also one command has been added for multi destination withdraw

+`withdraw_multi [{"destination": ADDRESS, "satoshi": n},,,]`

+provide an array of objects with `destination` and `satoshi` values

 Using bitcoin core node as the wallet type works seems to be working